How COVID-19 and Cybersecurity Are Intertwined

 - Avoid downloading executables from unverified sources, especially in relation to Coronavirus (the can deliver additional malware payloads and cause more damage)

 As for protecting yourself, even in dire circumstances, it’s best to not panic.
-Reduce contact with people and wash hands, sanitize, and everything those old kid shows told you to do when you were four.
+Reduce contact with others and practice good hygiene.

 If you’d like additional information or assistance, Bytagig can help with remote support.
 Contact us today.